Do you realize that by the time you wake up in the morning, 20,000 men may have been killed?

 Below are some interesting details about the same.
 Read on:

 D-Day was the first day on which the battle of Normandy (France) started on 6th June 1944.
 As it was the beginning of the Western Allied effort to liberate mainland Europe from Nazi Germany.

 After the world war began, Germany occupied northwestern France in May 1940.
 The Americans entered the war in 1941.
 But by 1942 the British who were evacuated from the beaches of Dunkirk in May 1940 and the Americans came together.
 At this time limited planning of the invasion of Europe started.
 However the detailed planning of the operation ‘Overlord’ took place after the Tehran Conference in late 1943.

 This invasion was one of the largest amphibious military assaults and the largest seaborne invasion in history that took place in history.

 There were around 2 million troops from America, the British, and Canada.
 It also included Australian, Belgian, Czech, Dutch, French, Greek, New Zealand, Norwegian, Rhodesian and Polish for naval, air or ground support.

 This required huge planning, So Lieutenant-General Frederick Morgan and his team of British, American and Canadian officers submitted plans for the invasion in July 1943.

 The Mega Planning

-American General Dwight D. Eisenhower led the team formed in December 1943 to plan the naval, air and land operation.
-In January 1944, he was appointed as the commander of the operation ‘Overlord’.
+American General Dwight D. Eisenhower led the team formed in December 1943 to plan the naval, air, and land operations.
+In January 1944, he was appointed as the commander of operation ‘Overlord’.
 He also called the operation a crusade in which, “we will accept nothing less than full victory.”